AbdelrahmanElmasry/would-you-rather/README.md

 ```console
 npm install
 ```
-* install all project dependencies with
+* start the app with
 ```console
 npm start
 ```